-- Watermelon puree - Remove seeds from fresh watermelon and cut into large chunks.
+- Make watermelon puree: Remove seeds from fresh watermelon and cut into large chunks.
 Place in blender or food processor and process until smooth and pureed.
 Measure out amount needed for recipe.

 - Chill margarita glass in the freezer for 30 minutes.
 Place coarse salt in shallow dish or saucer.
 Wet the rim of the glass with a lime wedge (or water) and dip the glass into the salt, coating the rim.